Curriculum Detail

 Instructor: Terence Mooney, Hopkins School, New Haven, CT

-What does it mean to be queer?
-This course offers a few answers to that question in an introduction to literature that expands our thinking about intersecting identities shaping difference and power, historically and in contemporary culture.
-We will read literature by and about people and communities who identify as LGBTQIA+ to examine and analyze how texts disrupt, subvert, and challenge sexual, gender, and other sociocultural norms and dynamics.
+What and who is “queer,” and when and where?
+This course explores the vibrant possibilities of a single word that can expand our thinking about identity, difference, and power, historically and in contemporary culture.
+We will read literature by and about people and communities who identify as LGBTQIA+ to examine how texts disrupt, subvert, and challenge sexual, gender, and other sociocultural norms and dynamics.
+Authors have included Sappho, John Lyly, Audre Lorde, Tony Kushner, and Maia Kobabe.

 Department Faculty